 A 29-year-old woman turned in her 19-year-old sister to police after the younger sibling allegedly stole 20,000 baht from her bank account.

-The elder sister told police her sister stole her bank book January 20, withdrew 20,000 baht and stayed out all night partying.
+The elder sister told police her sister stole her bank book on January the 20th and withdrew 20,000 baht and stayed out all night partying.

 After complaining to the bank, executives there promised to alert her if Saengduan tried to withdraw more money.